Hines94/BabylonBurst/Engine/Server/Readme.md

     //Rapidly find entities with our component
     auto ourEntities = EntityComponentSystem::GetEntitiesWithData({typeid(myComponent)}, {});

+    //Get only those entities where myComponent has changed already this frame ourEntities.get().AddChangedOnlyQuery_Any();

     //This will run 'myTask' for each entity (and will be tracked in perf) EntityTaskRunners::AutoPerformTasksParallel("myTask", ourEntities , myTask, deltaTime);